AbiemwenseMaureenOshobugie/DPhi/README.md

-# DPhi
-DPhi AI Challenges
+# DPhi AI Challenges.

+#### What are AI Challenges?

+AI Challenges at DPhi simulate real-world problems.
+It is a great place to put your AI/Data Science skills to test on diverse datasets allowing you to foster learning through competitions.

 Why Participate in AI Challenges?

 #### 1. Prove your skills